What Is Simple Volume and How to Create It (Complete Guide) [MiniTool Wiki]

 We also recommend reading our guide Create New Volume Using MiniTool Partition Wizard.

-Extend a Simple Volume1.
-Open Computer Management.
+1. Open Disk Management.
 Right-click the simple volume you want to extend and click “Extend Volume”.

 2. Follow the instructions on the “Extend Volume Wizard”.